nikolanan/CppBasics/existingGrade/README.md

-Firstly an integer coresponding to the number of students is entered through the keyboard.
+Firstly an integer corresponding to the number of students is entered through the keyboard.
 Then, the grade that we search for.
-After that a grade is entered for each student.
+After that, a grade is entered for each student.
-If there is student with the searched grade the output is: "There is student with such grade", otherwise is: "There is no student with such grade".
+If there is a student with the searched grade the output is: "There is a student with such a grade", otherwise is: "There is no student with such a grade".

 Sample input: